chandrn7/smalltown/README.md

 ## More customization through the admin dashboard

 Mastodon allows for some site functionality to be configured through the admin dashboard.
-This makes it easier for administrators to make changes without technical know-how.
+This makes it easier for admins to make changes without technical know-how.

 Smalltown extends this customization, allowing admins to customize additional functionality through the dashboard.
 Some examples:
 * Whether to allow direct messages